 Tax on property in Gibraltar

-Every non-resident landlord should know what tax is payable in Gibraltar on their property rental income.
+Every non-resident landlord should know what tax is payable in Gibraltar on their Gibraltar property rental income.
+However, this is not always easy to calculate.

 What is sometimes quite difficult to find out however, is, what tax is payable in Gibraltar on a landlord’s Gibraltar property rental income.